 The main epidemiological data on the health status of the population and the liquidators of the Chernobyl accident, which are included in the White Book of the UN Scientific Committee on the Effects of Atomic Radiation, are collected on the basis of the NRER.

 The blood service of the Federal State Budgetary Institution «National Medical Radiology Research Centre» of the Ministry of Health of the Russian Federation is represented by two branches in the branches of the Oncologists of the Hertsen Institute (MORI) and A. Tsyb Medical Radiological Research Centre (MRRC).
 The departments are equipped with modern, high-tech equipment that allows for a full cycle of work in all major areas of transfusiology: blood service, clinical and industrial transfusiology, transfusion immunology.
 The main task of the blood service is to provide the clinics of the Center with transfusion media (canned blood, erythrocyte mass, suspension, plasma, platelet concentrates), including planned and emergency operations.

 Every year, the blood service conducts more than 400 donations.

-More than 600 people are registered in the donor bank of the Federal State Budgetary Institution “NMIC of Radiology” of the Ministry of Health of Russia.
+More than 600 people are registered in the donor bank of Federal State Budgetary Institution «National Medical Radiology Research Centre» of the Ministry of Health of the Russian Federation.